Trustworthy Transfer Learning: A Survey: Applications

 \subsection{E-commerce}

 Cross-domain recommendation aims to generate reliable recommendations in a target domain by exploiting knowledge from source recommender systems.
-It has been studied from various perspectives, e.g., matrix factorization~\shortcite{man2017cross,samra2024cross}, neural collaborative filtering~\shortcite{HuZY18,kanagawa2019cross,li2020ddtcdr}, graph neural network~\shortcite{GRADE,zhao2019cross}, large language models~\shortcite{petruzzelli2024instructing}, etc. In addition to prediction accuracy, recent works also investigate the trustworthiness properties of cross-domain recommender systems, such as adversarial vulnerability~\shortcite{chen2019data} and user privacy~\shortcite{yang2024federated}.
+It has been studied from various perspectives, e.g., matrix factorization~\cite{man2017cross,samra2024cross}, neural collaborative filtering~\cite{HuZY18,kanagawa2019cross,li2020ddtcdr}, graph neural network~\cite{GRADE,zhao2019cross}, large language models~\cite{petruzzelli2024instructing}, etc. In addition to prediction accuracy, recent works also investigate the trustworthiness properties of cross-domain recommender systems, such as adversarial vulnerability~\cite{chen2019data} and user privacy~\cite{yang2024federated}.